 A subfield of artificial intelligence (AI), machine learning enables computer systems to automatically learn and improve from experience.
 It falls into four classifications:

-- * Semi-supervised machine learning—These algorithms fall somewhere in between supervised and unsupervised learning.
-They use both labeled and unlabeled data for training.
+* Semi-supervised machine learning—These algorithms fall somewhere in between supervised and unsupervised learning.
+They use both labelled and unlabelled data for training.

 Regardless of the type, machine learning algorithms offer a distinct advantage given the volume and velocity of big data growth.
 They enable users to process high volumes of data more quickly than humans to recognize patterns, classify data and make correlations automatically.

 Companies are racing to take advantage of machine learning

 The problem-solving potential of machine learning—and deep learning which uses even larger data sets—makes it an attractive undertaking for organizations across numerous industries.
 “We found that much AI investment is currently dominated by large tech companies like Google, Amazon, Baidu and Microsoft,” writes Priceonomics, noting that 10 to 30 percent of non-tech companies are also exploring the potential of AI.

 Machine learning is the big winner in the investment scene.
 According to research by McKinsey, machine learning accounts for 62 percent of AI investment, twice that of the next closest category.
 Where are machine learning algorithms proving their value already?

 One industry that has embraced machine learning is Finance.
 Fortune notes, “Firms reported to be using A.I. for investment research include BlackRock, Fidelity, Invesco, Schroders, and T. Rowe Price.”
 The article further cites a rush to hire alternative data analysts in the past five years, quadrupling their numbers.
 Machine learning empowers financial services organizations in numerous ways:

 * Conducting sentiment analysis of news related to stocks

 * Identifying trading signals from a range of news, financial and legal data